Landrylab/Aube_et_al_2022/README.md

 Data preparation and figure generation steps are provided as Google Colaboratory notebooks, while Python scripts are included for the simulations and the early processing of the resulting data.

 ## Data processing
 The dataset from Hausser et al. (2019) is processed in Data_preparation.ipynb, in Data_preparation, to add P1-P2 associations as well as WGD/SSD annotations.
-The resulting files rates_Hausser.csv and couples_divergence.csv were used to initialize all simulations.
+The resulting files rates_Hausser.csv and couples_divergence.csv, in Data_sim_ready, were used to initialize all simulations.

 ## Simulations
 All runs of *in silico* evolution were performed using the Genome_script.py script.
 This simulation program implements a few features which were not fully (or not all) explored in the paper, including loss-of-function mutations and gene-specific distributions of mutational effects (according to current expression levels).